 - Green onion - Adding a small amount as a supporting ingredient can add a lot of flavor that lingers.

-- Beansprouts - The crunchy beansprouts add texture to the okonomiyaki and make it a different okonomiyaki experience.
+- Beansprouts – The crunchy beansprouts add texture to the okonomiyaki, making it a different experience.

-- Chinese chive - Adding chives not only enhances the aroma of okonomiyaki, but also improves its color by adding a dark green hue.
+- Garlic chive – Adding chives enhances okonomiyaki’s aroma and improves its color by adding a dark green hue.
 Cut about 3 to 5 cm long before mixing into the batter.

 - Sweet corn - It adds sweetness and is a popular ingredient for children.